What is DMARC – All You Need to Know About the Most Effective Email Authentication Protocol

 What is DMARC?

 So, what is DMARC, and what does DMARC stand for?
 DMARC is the abbreviation for ‘Domain-Based Message Authentication Reporting and Conformance’.
-DMARC is an email authentication and security protocol that protects a business organization’s email domain from being misused by malicious actors for phishing scams, email spoofing, and other cybercrimes.
-While working in conjunction with existing email authentication techniques, Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM), DMARC makes it more secure by adding a critical function, namely reporting.
+DMARC is an email authentication and security protocol that protects a business organization’s email domain from being misused by malicious actors for phishing scams, email spoofing, getting access to sensitive information, and other cybercrimes.
+While working in conjunction with existing email authentication techniques, Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM), DMARC, all these protocols make it more secure by adding a critical function, namely reporting.

 DMARC is useful to protect your email domains against cyber threats like phishing or spoofing.
 Publishing a DMARC record into the DNS provides the domain owner insight into who sends email on their domain’s behalf.
 As it allows for detailed information about the email channel, the domain holder has complete control over the domain.
 Thus, you can ensure that your customers and email recipients receive emails sent on your behalf without fail.
 Besides, it confirms the authenticity of the email source sent from the domain.
 It also prevents others from sending any email using your name.